-1. What is correct about undisplaced femoral neck fracture (one alternative)

-- a.
-The fracture should always be reduced to an anatomical position - b.
-Internal fixation is the most common treatment - c.
-Non-surgical treatment is regarded equally good as surgical treatment in a majority of patients

-2. Which type of hip complication is more common after uncemented femoral stems in fracture related hip arthroplasty, compared to cemented stems?

-3. What is correct about antibiotics in emergency treatment of open fractures (one alternative)
+- 1. What is correct about undisplaced femoral neck fracture (one alternative)? - a.
+The fracture should always be reduced to an anatomical position. - b.
+Internal fixation is the most common treatment. - c.
+Non-surgical treatment is regarded equally good as surgical treatment in a majority of patients. - 2.
+Which type of hip complication is more common after uncemented femoral stems in fracture related hip arthroplasty, compared to cemented stems? - 3.
+What is the most important part of emergency treatment for open fractures (one alternative) - a.
+Antibiotics should be given intravenously within 1 hour from

-- Antibiotics should be given intravenously within 1 hour from injury - b.
-Antibiotics should not be given until bacterial cultures shows the type of pathogen - c.
-Antibiotics should only be given if dirt is seen in the wound

-4. Why is it important to have knowledge upon the timeframes within open fractures can be safely operated on?

-5. Mention one benefit and one risk with non-surgical treatment of tibial shaft fractures, compared to surgical treatment.
+- injury. - b.
+Bacterial cultures should be taken before anything else. - c.
+Thorough wash out of wound before dressings applied. - 4.
+Why is it important to have knowledge upon the timeframes within open fractures can be safely operated on? - 5.
+Mention one benefit and one risk with non-surgical treatment of tibial shaft fractures, compared to surgical treatment?

-- 1. b

-- 2. Periprosthetic fracture

-- 3. a

-- To better organize the care chain, to have the possibility to transfer a patient to another hospital with proper competence (i.e. vascular surgeons, plastic surgeons, angiography facilities etc)

-- Benefits: absence of surgical complications such as infection, no need for subsequent hard-ware removal, may be less expensive.
+1. b, 2.
+Periprosthetic fracture, 3. a, 4.
+To better organize the care chain, to have the possibility to transfer a patient to another hospital with proper competence (i.e. vascular surgeons, plastic surgeons, angiography facilities etc), 5.
+Benefits: absence of surgical complications such as infection, no need for subsequent hard-ware removal, may be less expensive.
 Risks: increased risk of nonunion and longer healing time